Photo by Matt Mimiaga

 About

-California-based indie singer-songwriter LOUIZA is more than just an accomplished musician, though she has already proved that several times over.
-Having released several albums, including Party Trick, Swim at Night, On, Off, and White Light, her discography captures the spectrum of human essence in all its playfulness, boldness, and beauty.
+Bay Area native LOUIZA is one of indie music’s best rising pop singer-songwriters.
+She's released several albums, including Party Trick, Swim at Night, On, Off, White Light, Blood, Sweat, Rinse, Repeat and continues to receive glowing press for her music.
+Her discography questions and captures the spectrum of human essence in all its playfulness, boldness, and beauty.

 Background